erdioran/carmate-docs/privacy_policy.md

 Last updated: [Current Date]

 ## 1. Introduction
-Welcome to EventShare.
+Welcome to CarMate.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application.

 ## 2. Information We Collect
 ### 2.1 Personal Information